 In preparing its budget, the District attempts to estimate its revenues using realistic, but conservative, methods so as to budget its expenditure appropriations and activities in a prudent manner.
-As a result, the Board of Trustees adopts budget adjustments during the fiscal year to reflect both changed priorities and availability of additional revenues.
-During the course of the year, the Board of Trustees amended the District's originally adopted expenditure budget by \$90,600.
+During the course of the year, the Board of Trustees amended the District's originally adopted expenditure budget by \$63,000 for prior year encumbrances that were carried over after the adoption of the budget.

-The General Fund balance reflected a positive net budget variance of \$972,800 when comparing actual amounts to the final budget for the current fiscal year.
-This amount reflects a positive variance of \$409,500 in revenues and a positive variance of \$563,300 in expenditures.
-The positive revenue variance mainly resulted from actual revenues exceeding the budget for property and assessment taxes.
-The positive expenditure variance resulted from actual expenditures being less than the final budget in all divisions except for Facilities Improvements, Public Service, Retiree Medical Insurance, Retirement Contingency, and Habitat Remediation.
+The General Fund balance reflected a positive net budget variance of \$2,227,000 when comparing actual amounts to the final budget for the current fiscal year.
+This amount reflects a positive variance of \$822,000 in revenues and a positive variance of \$1,405,000 in expenditures.
+The positive revenue variance mainly resulted from actual revenues exceeding the budget for property and assessment taxes and investment income.
+The positive expenditure variance resulted from actual expenditures being less than the final budget in all divisions except for Retiree Medical Insurance and Retirement Trust Administrative Fees.